group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 WorMe is an open-source application implemented in *MATLAB version 9.11 (R2021b)* and deployed as an executable using MATLAB Runtime, so it can be installed and run without a licence.
 It provides automatic detection and measurement of the length of *C. elegans* from microscopy images.
 It consists of a linear set of pannels that correspond to image processing, worm selection and results.

-**Option a)**
-First, the user must select the images to analyze.
-Then, the program will show the image processing panel, where the images are processed to isolate the worms as binary objects.
-The ideal processing would show a black background with white, separate worms.

-Afterwards, the program will show the worm selection panel.
-Here, the program will obtain a line along the center of each nematode by skeletonizing the binary objects.
-Then, the user can select the objects to measure.
-If a detected object is not a worm, it can be excluded from measurement.
-If the detection is incorrect, it can be cut, extended or a new binary object can be added by using the panel Tools.
-This panel is a feature that ensures the quality and reliability of the data, as the user can see what is being measured.

-Finally, the results panel will return a histogram of length results, which can be saved as a spreadsheet.
-Another important feature of the program is that it can account for manual error, which lets the user obtain results that are modified so they would be equivalent to those obtained from manual measurements in programs such as FIJI ImageJ.

-Furthermore, the program also provides graphic data, such as binary images, indexed images or PascalVOC data, which would be useful for training AI models.

-**Option b)**
 WorMe takes the selected images and processes them until it gets individual worms as binary objects, which are skeletonized.
 Afterwards, the user selects which objects are worms, and the program measures the length of the skeletonization, which corresponds to the length of the worm.
 This manual selection ensures the quality and reliability of the data, as the user can see what is being measured.

 Then, the program presents the length measurements in a spreadsheet.
 In this step, the program can account for manual error, and it can transform the results into values that would be equivalent to those obtained from manual measurements in programs such as FIJI ImageJ.

-Furthermore, the program also provides graphic data, such as binary images, indexed images or PascalVOC data, which would be useful for training AI models.
+Furthermore, the program also provides graphic data, such as binary images, indexed images or PascalVOC data, which would be useful for training Deep Learning models.

 A tutorial can be found in [Use of the program](#use-of-the-program), and an explanation of the used functions, error correction, and optimization can be found in [Software Methodology](#software-methodology).